WitsenseAI/WitBot/README.md

 You can open the app at http://localhost:5173/

 If you wish to deploy this app in production, you may need to specify the hostname in docker-compose.yaml.

+## code can be made to work with following LLMs

+OpenAI text-davinci-003
+OpenAI gpt-3.5-turbo